5 Active Studies

 Herpes simplex virus (HSV) causes recurrent infections with painful blisters, most commonly oral (HSV-1) or genital (HSV-2).
 It is extremely common, affecting billions worldwide.
 Treatment includes antiviral medications to manage outbreaks and reduce transmission.

 Clinical trials are advancing new treatments for herpes.
-Currently, 2 studies are recruiting a combined 1,740 participants across the United States.
-Research is being conducted by 2 organizations including Curevo Inc, NYU Langone Health.
+Currently, 5 studies are recruiting a combined 1,899 participants across the United States.
+Research is being conducted by 4 organizations including National Institute of Allergy and Infectious Diseases (NIAID), Center for Clinical Studies, Texas, NYU Langone Health and 1 others.

 2026 Herpes Research Landscape